Raazi (soundtrack): Reception

 Vipin Nair of The Hindu described the album as "a gem of a soundtrack".
 Debarati Sen of The Times of India wrote: "the 18-minute-long soundtrack of Raazi, is a medley of tunes and is a must for music lovers and Gulzar fans."
-Devesh Sharma of Filmfare rated four out of five, and summarized it as "a short, sweet album well in keeping with the film’s theme and makes an effective comeback for [Shankar–Ehsaan–Loy]."
-Devarsi Ghosh of Scroll.in stated "Raazi’s soundtrack is not the sound and the fury one would expect from a collaboration between Gulzar and Shankar-Ehsaan-Loy.
+Devesh Sharma of Filmfare rated four out of five, and summarized it as "a short, sweet album well in keeping with the film's theme and makes an effective comeback for [Shankar–Ehsaan–Loy]."
+Devarsi Ghosh of Scroll.in stated "Raazis soundtrack is not the sound and the fury one would expect from a collaboration between Gulzar and Shankar-Ehsaan-Loy.
 Despite appearing to be a utilitarian soundtrack for a thriller with minimal space for songs, it does have its moments."

-Suanshu Khurana of The Indian Express rated three out of five and wrote: "it’s a brilliant effort.
+Suanshu Khurana of The Indian Express rated three out of five and wrote: "it's a brilliant effort.
 But one wishes it had more songs sand more Kashmiri influences.
 Buy it for Raazi, and its beautiful contours."
-Devansh Sharma of Firstpost summarized that "While Arijit and Sunidhi’s ‘Ae Watan’ goes all out in its patriotic overtone, songs like ‘Dilbaro’ and ‘Raazi’ look at the film through a micro lens."
+Devansh Sharma of Firstpost summarized that "While Arijit and Sunidhi's 'Ae Watan' goes all out in its patriotic overtone, songs like 'Dilbaro' and 'Raazi' look at the film through a micro lens."
 Karthik Srinivasan of Milliblog said "For their total absence in 2017, Shankar Ehsaan Loy deliver a rich, thematic soundtrack to open 2018."